-It is everyone's responsibility to safeguard children and everyone has a role to play in identifying concerns, sharing information, taking prompt action and fully co-operating with this Procedure.
+It is everyone's responsibility to safeguard children, and everyone has a role to play in identifying concerns, sharing information, taking prompt action and fully co-operating with this Procedure.
+All adults should make themselves aware of their responsibilities in this regard as set out in the Code of Conduct.

-If anyone has any concerns about the conduct of an adult working at the trust, they must report these immediately, to the academy headteacher or other senior leader or the Designated Safeguarding Lead ("DSL") or Deputy DSL if the academy headteacher is unavailable, or where concerns relate to the academy headteacher or a trustee/governor, to either the Chair to the Trust Board, the Chief Executive Officer or the Chair of Governors, or where concerns relate to the chair to the trust board or chair of governors, to the appropriate Vice Chair or where unavailable the safeguarding governor.
+If anyone has any safeguarding concerns, they must report these immediately, to the academy headteacher or other senior leader or the Designated Safeguarding Lead ("DSL") or Deputy DSL if the academy headteacher is unavailable, or where concerns relate to the academy headteacher or a trustee/governor, to either the Chair to the Trust Board, the Chief Executive Officer or the Chair of Governors, or where concerns relate to the chair to the trust board or chair of governors, to the appropriate Vice Chair or where unavailable the safeguarding governor.